-Amyotrophic lateral sclerosis is a terminal neurological disorder characterized by progressive degeneration of nerve cells in the spinal cord and brain.
-Often referred to as Lou Gehrig's disease (a famous baseball player who died from the disease), it is one of the most devastating of the disorders that affects the function of nerves and muscles.
+Amyotrophic lateral sclerosis is a fatal neurological disorder characterized by progressive degeneration of nerve cells in the spinal cord and brain.
+It is often referred to as Lou Gehrig's disease, (after a famous baseball player who died from the disease.
+ALS it is one of the most devastating of the disorders that affects the function of nerves and muscles.

 ALS does not affect mental functioning or the senses (such as seeing or hearing), and it is not contagious.
-Currently, there is no cure for amyotrophic lateral sclerosis.
+Currently, there is no cure for this disease.

-Most people who develop ALS are between the ages of 40 and 70, although the disease can occur at a younger age.
+ALS most commonly affects people of any racial or ethnic group between the ages of 40 and 70, although it can occur at a younger age.

-Sporadic.
-The most common form of ALS in the U.S., involving 90 to 95 percent of all cases.
-These cases occur randomly, without any known cause, and there is no association with persons in the family with the disease.
+- Sporadic.
+The most common form of ALS in the U.S., making up 90% to 95% of all cases.
+These cases occur randomly, without any known cause, and there is no family history of ALS .

-Patients who suffer from ALS initially experience weakness in one of their limbs that develops over a matter of days or, more commonly, a few weeks.
+With ALS, you may first have weakness in one limb that develops over a matter of days or, more commonly, a few weeks.
 Then, several weeks to months later, weakness develops in another limb.
 Sometimes the initial problem can be one of slurred speech or difficulty swallowing.

 As ALS progresses, though, more and more symptoms are noticed.
 The following are the most common symptoms of ALS.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 - Twitching and cramping of muscles, especially those in the hands and feet